List of Perth Glory FC records and statistics

-Perth Glory Football Club is an Australian professional association football club based in East Perth, Perth.
+Perth Glory Football Club is an Australian professional association football club based in Perth.
 The club was formed in 1995 and has played at its current home ground, Perth Oval, since its inception.
 The club played its first competitive match in the first round of the 1996–97 National Soccer League, in October 1996.
 Perth is one of the three National Soccer League clubs from the 2003–04 season that were implemented into the A-League Men for the inaugural 2005–06 season, and has since participated in every A-League Men season.

 The list encompasses the honours won by Perth Glory, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Perth Glory players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Lord Street, the Perth Oval, the club's home ground since 1996, and other temporary home grounds, such as Arena Joondalup in 2003, are also included.

 Perth Glory have won six top-flight titles.
 The club's record appearance maker is Jamie Harnwell, who made 269 appearances between 1998 and 2011.
 Bobby Despotovski is Perth Glory's record goalscorer, scoring 116 goals in total.

-All figures are correct as of 2 January 2023.
+All figures are correct as of 2 May 2024.